UCLALibrary/uclalib_role_certbot/README.md

 - `acme_accnt_hmacid` - defines the HMAC key identifier for the ACME account.
 - `acme_accnt_hash` - defines the hash value for the directory name that will store ACME account files.
 - `acme_accnt_priv_key_json` - contains the json content for the ACME account's private key.

+Variables associated with initiating a certificate request and set-up of renewal cron job:
+- `certbot_domains` - defines the list of domains to be associated with the requested certificate
+- `cerbot_certname` - defines the internal name certbot will use to reference/track the certificate
+- `certbot_renewhook` - OPTIONAL - defines the command that should run after a successful certificate renewal
+- `certbot_make_cert_request` - defines whether a certificate request should be made (`true`/`false`)
+- `certbot_certificate_path` - defines the filesystem path to the requested/issued certificate
+- `certbot_request_command` - defines the command to use to initiate a certbot certificate request
+- `certbot_cron_renew_user` - defines the user the cron job should run as
+- `certbot_cron_renew_hour` - defines the hour parameter for when the cron job should run
+- `certbot_cron_renew_minute` - defines the minute parameter for when the cron job should run
+- `certbot_cron_renew_command` - defines the command to use to initiate a certbot certificate renewal

 Dependencies
 ------------